daveotengo/amalitec-ecom/README.md

     Way-2 :
-        Run "docker compose up -d" to build and start Run "docker compose start" to start after building
+        Run "docker compose up -d" to build and start Run "docker compose start" to start after building Run "docker compose build" to avoid image caching

 ## 3. Once the application is started you can access it on http://localhost:11234/graphiql
 ## when you run with docker but with docker you can user http://localhost/graphiql because of nginx

+## It takes about  297.9s - 362.6s to finish building So have patience

 ![GraphiQL](https://raw.githubusercontent.com/daveotengo/amalitec-ecom/main/screenshots/Screenshot1.png)
 ![GraphiQL](https://raw.githubusercontent.com/daveotengo/amalitec-ecom/main/screenshots/Screenshot2.png)